The Multicloud Defense Gateway and Service VPCs or VNets

 • If you opt to configure your Azure load balancer with a resource group, the Azure resource group and the Multicloud Defense Gateway's resource group must be configured for the same region.

-• If you opt to configure your Azure load balancer with a resource group, the load balancer resource group and the Multicloud Defense Gateway resource group do not have to be the same.
+• If you choose to configure your Azure load balancer with a resource group, note that the load balancer resource group and the Multicloud Defense Gateway resource group do not have to be the same.

 • You can configure a health probe for your Azure load balancer but is not required.